Marshall struggles to unite GOP establishment in Kansas race

 He’s even a doctor whose ads show him at work in scrubs and a white coat, which he’s also worn for interviews.

-Still, the GOP establishment pick is fighting for life in a primary against former Kansas Secretary of State Kris Kobach, perhaps the most divisive political figure in state politics.
-Strong doubts about Marshall 82 days out from election day has some Republicans watching the rise of another candidate in the race and worrying anew whether they’ll be able to nominate a Republican who can pull off what was once expected to be an easy win in November.
+Still, Marshall is struggling to consolidate GOP support in a primary against former Kansas Secretary of State Kris Kobach, perhaps the most divisive political figure in state politics.
+Strong doubts about Marshall 82 days before the election have some Republicans watching the rise of another candidate in the race and worrying anew whether they’ll be able to nominate a Republican who can pull off what was once expected to be an easy win in November.

 “It’s still Kobach’s to lose,” said Tim Shallenburger, a former state GOP chairman and state treasurer.